yousafmaha7/XGB-Bpred/README.md

 ```
 Step 1: Prepare a text file that contains epitope sequences and extract Biopython features via script "Step2_Biopython.ipynb" given in github repositority
 Step 2: Extract peptide features from Pfeature via "Step3_Pfeature.ipynb" given in the github repository
-Step 2: Finally employ "File_Preparation_Script.ipynb", which ensures finalized CSV file contains exact 766 features given in the training data and then normalizes the features using min-max scaler
+Step 2: Finally employ "File_Preparation_Script_for_users.ipynb", which ensures finalized CSV file contains exact 766 features given in the training data and then normalizes the features using min-max scaler
 ```
 ## Model Usage
 **Step 1:**